-Molecular Templates, Inc. (the "Company") is a clinical stage biopharmaceutical company formed in 2001, with a biologic therapeutic platform for the development of novel targeted therapeutics for cancer and other serious diseases, headquartered in Austin, Texas.
+Molecular Templates, Inc. (the "Company") is a clinical stage biopharmaceutical company formed in 2001, with a biologic therapeutic platform for the development of novel targeted therapeutics for cancer, headquartered in Austin, Texas.
 The Company's focus is on the research and development of therapeutic compounds for a variety of cancers.
 The Company operates its business as a single segment, as defined by U.S. generally accepted accounting principles ("U.S. GAAP").